-The research project is a qualitative study of a single case (Stake 2010), bounded in time and place, and designed to optimize the understanding of that case.
+The research project is a qualitative study of a single case (Stake 2010), bounded in time and place, and designed to optimise the understanding of that case.
 We explored an international week at a primary school in Norway in a municipality with 12.5% immigrants and Norwegian-born to immigrants, which is just below the national average of 13.8% (Statistics Norway 2017).
 The school aims at developing pedagogies for culturally and linguistically diverse classrooms, through efforts such as their annual international week.
-In another publication, we reported on the international week more in general (Author 1 et al. xxxx).
-Here, we concentrate on the two-hour-long multicultural festival organized in a sports hall connected to the school at the end of the international week (see also Colleague and Author 2 xxxx), and more specifically on the Kurdish stall.
+In another publication, we reported on the international week more in general (Dewilde et al. 2017).
+Here, we concentrate on the two-hour-long multicultural festival organised by the parent board in a sports hall connected to the school at the end of the international week (see also Basha and Kjørven 2018), and more specifically on the Kurdish stall.
 The multicultural festival is the climax of that week and attracts children and parents belonging to the school, representatives from the municipality's school department, government officials such as the mayor, relatives and acquaintances from minority families, and even ethnic minority associations such as the county's Kurdish association.
-Parents are encouraged to bring traditional dishes, national costumes and other artefacts from their countries of origin and engage in a dance performance with their children.
+Parents are encouraged to bring traditional dishes, dress in traditional folk clothing, and bring other artefacts from their countries of origin and engage in a dance performance with their children.
 Before the festival starts, the parent board sets up a stall for each nation, 40 in total, hangs up posters created by the students, and fixes up tables for food and artefacts.
-During the festival, participants walk from stall to stall, taste food and mingle.
-The festival ends with a performance, where parents and children show their national costumes on the catwalk, play traditional music and engage in traditional dance.
+During the festival, participants walk from stall to stall, taste food, and mingle.
+The festival ends with a performance, where parents and children show their traditional folk clothing on the catwalk, play traditional music, and engage in traditional dance.

 The Kurdish stall is interesting for two reasons.
 First, the Kurdish parents had put considerable effort in their stall compared to the participants in other stalls.
-In addition to serving typical dishes and dressing in traditional costumes, one of the parents, who is also the local leader of the Kurdish Cultural Society, contributed postcards, books and self-made information sheets on Kurdish culture.
+In addition to serving typical dishes and dressing in traditional clothing, one of the parents, who is also the local leader of the Kurdish Cultural Society, contributed postcards, books, and self-made information sheets on Kurdish culture.
 In addition, other Kurds had travelled several hours to participate in the festival.
 Thus, the multicultural festival appeared particularly important for the Kurds.
 Second, as the Kurds are dispersed from their homeland and thus live in diaspora, the Kurdish parents are particularly interesting with regard to the issue of identity construction.
 In the event, they showed transnational commitment as they attempted to maintain their connection to their homeland in their new host country.